bernie-skipole/indipyclient/docs/source/usage/queclient.rst

 If devicename and vectorname are None, the snapshot returned will be the full client snapshot, if devicename is specified, but vectorname is None it will be the device snapshot, and if vectorname is specified as well it will be the vector snapshot.

 If the value is set to the string "Get" then a getProperties request will be sent.
-This is normally not necessary as the queClient automatically sends getProperties on connection to learn the instrument parameters.
+This is normally not necessary as the QueClient automatically sends getProperties on connection to learn the instrument parameters.

 If value is set to one of "Never", "Also", "Only" an enableBLOB with this value will be sent.

 For example, to enable receipt of BLOBs from a device on this server, without specifying a vector::